jackyor/SmartMobility_HongKong/README.md

 - runtime

 ## output
 The data for analysising performance of drt are in the folder of result, including customer stats, detailed vehicle stats and vehicle stats.
-The findings are in the findings folder that includes figures of analysised output stats generated from the model.
+The findings are in the findings.md that includes figures of analysised output stats generated from the model and in-depth analysis of two research questions: <br/>
+RQ1) In what ways does ride-pooling surpass exclusive rides in terms of transport efficiency in Hong Kong? <br/>
+RQ2) What is the optimal combination of vehicle capacity and fleet size for efficient ridepooling in Hong Kong? <br/>

 The general performance of ridepooling vs. exclusive ride (e.g. taxi) in terms of VKT is showed below. <br/>
 <img width="661" alt="Screenshot 2023-12-16 at 6 45 03 PM" src="https://github.com/jackyor/matsim_HongKong/assets/87265896/67b2097d-eb11-4c71-a389-8249dd0661e3">